Is it Safe to Mix Adderall and Xanax?

 Signs You Need Help

 If you’re using more than the recommended dosage of prescribed medications like Adderall and Xanax, you need to take a closer look at your substance use.
 Taking Adderall, Xanax, and other prescription drugs for recreational purposes is substance abuse and puts you at risk for addiction.
 If you’re worried about your substance use, reach out for a free, confidential consultation.
-Our treatment centers offer evidence-based addiction treatment that helps you get to the reasons why you abuse drugs and alcohol.
+Our treatment centers offer research-based addiction treatment that helps you get to the reasons why you abuse drugs and alcohol.
 You’ll develop healthy coping skills, relapse prevention strategies, and build a rewarding life in recovery.

 Are you covered for addiction treatment?
 Find your insurance